Jac-Zac/PML_DL_Final_Project/README.md

 ## BayesFlow: Extension of BayesDiff to Flow matching

 # Overview

-This project introduces BayesFlow, an innovative approach for estimating pixel-wise uncertainty in generated images, extending the principles of BayesDiff, presented in the paper "BayesDiff: Estimating Pixel-wise Uncertainty in Diffusion via Bayesian Inference" to the more efficient Flow Matching generative models.
+This project introduces BayesFlow, an approach for estimating pixel-wise uncertainty in generated images, extending the principles of BayesDiff, presented in the paper "BayesDiff: Estimating Pixel-wise Uncertainty in Diffusion via Bayesian Inference" to the more efficient Flow Matching generative models.
 We leverage the Last Layer Laplace Approximation to quantify uncertainty during the generative process, providing nice and interpretable uncertainty maps.
 Our experiments demonstrate the effectiveness of BayesFlow on widely used datasets such as MNIST and Fashion-MNIST.

 ## Key Features

-*- BayesDiff Extension:* Adapts the Bayesian inference framework of BayesDiff from Diffusion Models to Flow Matching.
+- **BayesDiff Extension:** Adapts the Bayesian inference framework of BayesDiff from Diffusion Models to Flow Matching.

-*- Pixel-wise Uncertainty Estimation:* Computes detailed relative uncertainty maps for every pixel in generated images using the Last Layer Laplace Approximation.
+- **Pixel-wise Uncertainty Estimation:** Computes detailed relative uncertainty maps for every pixel in generated images using the Last Layer Laplace Approximation.

-*- Flow Matching Extension:* Implements a Flow Matching generative model, known for its computational efficiency and coherent interpretability.
+- **Flow Matching Extension:** Implements a Flow Matching generative model, known for its computational efficiency and coherent interpretability.

-*- Flexible Uncertainty Calculation:* The uncertainty computation code is designed to work seamlessly with both newly trained and existing pretrained models.
+- **Flexible Uncertainty Calculation:** The uncertainty computation code is designed to work seamlessly with both newly trained and existing pretrained models.

-*- Dual Implementations:* Includes implementations for both Flow Matching and Diffusion models for comparative analysis.
+- **Dual Implementations:** Includes implementations for both Flow Matching and Diffusion models for comparative analysis.

 ## Why Flow Matching for Uncertainty?

 Flow Matching models offer significant advantages for uncertainty quantification in generative processes compared to traditional diffusion models, like:

-*- Computational Efficiency*: Flow Matching typically requires fewer generation steps than Diffusion models and avoids stochastic processes, leading to faster inference.
+- **Computational Efficiency:** Flow Matching typically requires fewer generation steps than Diffusion models and avoids stochastic processes, leading to faster inference.

-*- Coherent Interpretation*: Flow models naturally integrate with Bayesian uncertainty estimates.
+- **Coherent Interpretation:** Flow models naturally integrate with Bayesian uncertainty estimates.
 The propagation of uncertainty within flow models is more explicit and better structured, providing clearer insights.

-*-Strong Empirical Performance*: Recent state-of-the-art models like SD3 and Flux leverage Flow Matching, demonstrating highly competitive results in image generation.
+- **Strong Empirical Performance:** Recent state-of-the-art models like SD3 and Flux leverage Flow Matching, demonstrating highly competitive results in image generation.

 ## Methodology Overview

 Our approach centers on extending uncertainty estimation to Flow Matching models.

 - **Flow Matching Base**: We utilize a Flow Matching model using a U-Net architecture.